InfiniTimeOrg/InfiniTime/doc/bootloader/README.md

 ## The theory

-During development, developers use specific softwares and tools to program and debug the firmware running on the device.
+During development, developers use specific software and tools to program and debug the firmware running on the device.
 For example, the nRF52832 (the MCU at the heart of the PineTime) supports the SWD debug protocol.
 Using a SWD probe (STLinkV2, J-Link, BlackMagicProbe) and tools like OpenOCD, developers can easily load their firmware to the PineTime, debug it, display debug messages and much more.

 This procedure is fine during development but it's obviously not suitable for the end users.
 As the PineTime does not provide any wired connectivity, the only possible way to update the firmware is via the BLE connection  : the new version of the firmware is transfered *over the air* from a computer or smartphone to the watch.